picasa/rsunflo/README.md

 Convenience and utility functions for personal use.
 Not to be published anywhere.

 A set of tools for working with the SUNFLO crop model at different steps.
-* input data : computing genotype-specific parameters and creating climatic input files.
+* input data: computing genotype-specific parameters and creating climatic input files.
-* simulation : designing virtual experiments and multi-simulation in R or web service interface.
+* simulation: designing virtual experiments and multi-simulation in R or web service interface.
-* modelling : tracking the variation of prediction capacity along with model development.
+* modeling: tracking the variation of prediction capacity along with model development.

 Documentation :